kenoodl-synthesis/x402-enforcement/QUICKSTART.md

 ---

+## Two paths to walkable door

+**Path A (fastest — 5 minutes):** Register your offer against the **canonical kenoodl OfferRegistry already deployed on Base mainnet**.
+No contracts to deploy, no gas for deployment, just register your offer and start pointing agents at it.
+This is the right path if you want to share an ecosystem-wide registry with kenoodl and other builders.

+- Canonical OfferRegistry on Base mainnet: [`0x359784adD213F2097D0F071310e82cD8f9a2A909`](https://basescan.org/address/0x359784adD213F2097D0F071310e82cD8f9a2A909)
+- Canonical StubSettlementVerifier on Base mainnet: [`0x874c16A19FAAd011cfd1572F8BD28eD75D1Bb473`](https://basescan.org/address/0x874c16A19FAAd011cfd1572F8BD28eD75D1Bb473)

+Skip to **Step 4** below (register your offer) and use the canonical addresses above for `$REGISTRY_ADDRESS` and `$VERIFIER_ADDRESS`.
+Steps 1-3 are only for Path B.

+**Path B (self-hosted — 15 minutes):** Deploy your own OfferRegistry and StubSettlementVerifier.
+Use this if you want full control over the registry governance, want to run on a different chain, or just prefer not to depend on an existing deployment.
+Follow all seven steps below.

+---

 ## What you need

+- **Path A only:** a Base wallet with ~$0.01 of Base ETH for a single `registerOffer` transaction, and a Base RPC endpoint (public works — `https://base.llamarpc.com` is fine)
+- **Path B only:** Foundry installed (`curl -L https://foundry.paradigm.xyz | bash && foundryup`) plus ~$5 of Base ETH for deployment gas, or free Base Sepolia ETH from a faucet

 - **Foundry installed.** One command: `curl -L https://foundry.paradigm.xyz | bash && foundryup`
 - **A Base wallet with a private key.** If you already run any Base endpoint, you have this.